 The Azure Resource Manager Reader role permits users to view storage account resources, but not modify them.
 It does not provide read permissions to data in Azure Storage, but only to account management resources.
-The Reader role is necessary so that users can navigate to blob containers in the Azure portal.
+The Reader role is necessary so that users can navigate to queues in the Azure portal.

 Custom roles can support different combinations of the same permissions provided by the built-in roles.
 For more information about creating Azure custom roles, see Azure custom roles and Understand role definitions for Azure resources.

-Navigate to blobs in the Azure portal
+Navigate to queues in the Azure portal

 Determine the current authentication method